poifuture/markdown-styler-for-word/README.md

 <!-- markdownlint-disable -->
 <!-- DO NOT FORMAT.
 This file is used to teach people how to use prettier in MS Word, so we keep exactly whatever it looks. -->

-# Markdown Style for MS Word
+# Markdown Styler for MS Word

 > Make MS Word a markdown friendly collaborative editor.